(1300 292 371)

 A type of media which retains its information when power is removed.

-Not for profit is an organisation that does not operate for the profit, personal gain or other benefit of particular people.
+An organisation that does not operate for the profit, personal gain or other benefit of particular people.
+Also called non-profit.

 National Relay Service